abhipdgupta/code-assist/privacy_policy.md

 ## Contact Us

-If you have any questions or concerns about this Privacy Policy or your data, please contact us at [your contact email].
+If you have any questions or concerns about this Privacy Policy or your data, please contact us at abhipdgupta007@gmail.com.

 ## Changes to This Privacy Policy